 Sonny Bono became the mayor of Palm Springs in between 1988 and 1992, after his famous duets like “I Got You Baby”.
-He lived in this home with his wife Mary for quite a long time.
-The estate includes three homes, a 740 square-foot guest house, a 6,648 square-foot main house, and another two bed and bath guest house.
-The property was built in 1940.
-It features a four-car garage, a full tennis court, and a pool.
+He lived in this home, built in 1940, with his wife Mary for quite a long time.
+The estate features three separate buildings.
+The main house has three bedroom suites and features a formal dining room, a large kitchen, and a formal living area that looks out onto the swimming pool and the mountains beyond.

 The Elrod House – James Bond Classic

 The Elrod House boasts immaculate aesthetic appeal, and for good reason.
 The entire project took nearly 7 years to be completed, with over 700 tones of hand-cut quartz stones, from Idaho, used in the construction.
 It is located in the prestigious Southridge of Palm Springs and became famous after hosting the filming of the classic James Bond movie, “Diamonds are Forever”.